apache/couchdb-documentation/src/install/mac.rst

     $ sudo port load couchdb

-and it should be up and accessible via Futon at http://127.0.0.1:5984/_utils.
+and it should be up and accessible via Fauxton at http://127.0.0.1:5984/_utils.
 It should also be restarted automatically after reboot.

 Updating the ports collection.
 The collection of port files has to be updated